A peer-grief support group designed specifically for youth in foster care.

 Eligibility

-• Youth ages 12-16 who have an open ODHS/DCYF Child Welfare case, and who express having at least one loss are eligible.
+• Youth ages 12-16 who have an open ODHS Child Welfare case, who express having at least one loss.

-• Youth will need to participate in an onboarding call with L.Y.G.H.T. staff before attending a group.
+• Youth will need to participate in an information session call with L.Y.G.H.T. staff before attending a group.

 Interested in L.Y.G.H.T.?